bw-spotify-song/fastapi-spotify-song/README.md

     return {'predicted_price': y_pred}
 ```

-Test locally, then [deploy to Heroku](#deploying-to-heroku) with your work-in-progress.
-Get to this point by the middle of Build Week.
-(By Wednesday lunch for full-time cohorts.
-By end of week one for part-time cohorts.)
-Now your web teammates can make POST requests to your API endpoint.
+Test locally, then [deploy to Heroku](#deploying-to-heroku) with the work-in-progress.
+Now your web teammates can make POST requests to the API endpoint.

-In a notebook, train your pipeline and pickle it.
+In a notebook, train the pipeline and pickle it.
 See these docs:

 - [Scikit-learn docs - Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html)
 - [Keras docs - Serialization and saving](https://keras.io/guides/serialization_and_saving/)

-Get version numbers for every package you used in your pipeline.
+Get version numbers for every package you used in the pipeline.
 [Install the exact versions of these packages](#more-instructions) in your virtual environment.

-Edit `app/api/predict.py` to unpickle your model and use it in your predict function.
+Edit `app/api/predict.py` to unpickle the model and use it in your predict function.

 Now you are ready to re-deploy! 🚀

-## More Instructions (tailor)

-sdfgdfgdfgdf

 ## Color Scheme